nicosieber/PhotonPairLab/README.md

 * `qpm`: Handles quasi-phase matching (QPM) processes.
 This module includes:
   - `materials_qpm`: Provides models for nonlinear optical materials used in QPM, including their Sellmeier coefficients, temperature corrections, and thermal expansion properties.
-  - `crystal_qpm`: Encapsulates physical properties of QPM crystals, such as poling period, temperature, and dispersion, and provides methods for generating poling patterns.
+  - `crystal_qpm`: Encapsulates physical properties of QPM crystals, such as poling period, temperature, and dispersion, and provides methods for generating alternating poling patterns.
+* `apm`: Handles angle phase matching (APM) processes.
+This module includes:
+  - `materials_apm`: Provides models for nonlinear optical materials used in APM, including their effective refractive indices and group indices based on propagation angles.
+  - `crystal_apm`: Encapsulates physical properties of APM crystals, such as phase-matching angles, constant poling structures, and dispersion, and provides methods for generating constant poling patterns.
 * `laser`: Models the pump laser, supporting both continuous-wave (CW) and pulsed lasers.
 This module includes:
   - `base_laser`: A base class containing shared functionality, such as wavelength and utility methods for bandwidth and pulse width conversions.
   - `pulsed_laser`: Represents pulsed lasers, allowing for the calculation of bandwidth from pulse duration and vice versa.